 - a.
 Be safe, appropriate, and not disrupt or interfere the educational process.
 At times, classroom activities may dictate what is deemed safe. - b.
 Include footwear at all times.
 Footwear that is a safety hazard will not be allowed. - 1.
 Roller sneakers worn to school must have the wheels removed. - 2.
 Flip flops are not allowed PreK -12 as a safety precaution.
 Flip-flops are "shoes" made of a soft fabric with wear characteristics and usually a plastic coating on the foot side of the shoe (as opposed to the bottom surface).
 There is a plastic cord fastened at the bottom/front of the shoe with a "button" that is visible on the bottom of the shoe.
 This cord passes through the shoe and extends between the great toe and the first toe of the wearer.
 This cord then splits into two cords that wrap around both sides of the foot (below the ankle) and are secured to the side/back of the shoe.
 ALCSD will not be held responsible for any injuries sustained as a result of a person wearing flip-flops with the button showing through the bottom while on school grounds. - c.
 Ensure that underwear/undergarments are completely covered with outer clothing.
-No outerwear that exposes parts of undergarments should be worn. - d.
+No outerwear that exposes parts of undergarments should be - d.
 Not include see-through garments.
 Strapless garments are allowed at formal dances only.
 Modest tanks are appropriate as long as the chest area is covered.
+There

-There should be minimal exposure of skin between the bottom of the shirt and the top of the pants.
+- should be minimal exposure of skin between the bottom of the shirt and the top of the pants, shorts, skirts, kilts, etc., and between the neck and the waist on the back of a person.
 Cleavage showing is prohibited.
 Course specific exceptions to the dress code will be provided by the teacher in writing. - e.
 Not include any article that poses (or may pose) a threat to the health, safety, and wellbeing of others (including but not limited to decorative chains, wallet chains, studded apparel. - f.
 No hats between the student's entrance into their first period and the exit from their last period of the day.
 This includes the wearing of hats in the classrooms, theater, PE, lunchtime cafeteria, and hallways during the school day except for medical or religious purposes and special events approved by the principal.
 Safety concerns dictate that the hoods on a sweatshirt or similar clothing will not be worn up around the head while inside the building nor will other headwear that may be deemed a safety concern. - g.
 Prohibit excessive use of perfumes and other sprays. - h.
 Prohibit backpacks and gym bags during the school day.
 Backpacks and gym bags must remain in a student's locker during the day. - i.
-Not include items that are vulgar, obscene, or libelous or that denigrate others on account of a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex.
+Not include items that are vulgar, obscene, or libelous or that denigrate others on account of a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex. - j.

-- j.
 Not promote and/or endorse the use of alcohol, tobacco, synthetic cannabinoids, or other look-a-like tobacco or drug products or illegal or synthetic drugs and/or encourage other illegal or violent activities, including depicting weapons. - k.
 Not include tight fitting garments.
-Shorts, skirts, and dresses that are shorter than finger-tip length are prohibited.
-Visible undergarments are prohibited, as is any clothing promoting drugs, sex, alcohol and tobacco products. - I. Not include personal appearance choices that interfere with the educational process such as: dramatic hair styles, body piercing/tattoos, face painting/body art, etc. - m.
-Carry school identification at all times in the middle/high school.
+Inappropriate length of shorts, skirts, and dresses will be determined by administration when necessary.
+Visible undergarments are prohibited, as is any clothing promoting drugs, sex, alcohol, and tobacco products. - I. Not include personal appearance choices that interfere with the educational process. - m.
+Carry school identification at all times in the middle/school. - n.
+No flag is to be carried around or worn as apparel.